Radio emission from beyond the light cylinder in millisecond pulsars: Description of pulsar profiles and RVM fitting

 \subsubsection{J1142+0119}

 The profile shows a dominant component following 150\degr\ later by a weaker component consisting of three sub-components.
 The PA is defined over a wide range of longitudes, but it is very complex.
+FAST sensitivity suggests that all components are connected, forming a 260\degr-wide profile.
 The gamma-ray profile aligns with the strong radio component.
 The PA is mostly very flat, only the trailing part of the strong component shows some downward trend, but it is not sufficient to do a fit.